khaors/geocompr/main.md

 ```

 The result shows that the EPSG code 27700 represents the British National Grid, a result that could have been found by searching online for "[CRS 27700](https://www.google.com/search?q=CRS+27700)".
-This projection is clearly inappropriate for the data: the coordinates represent degrees of longitude and latitude, and this can also be seen by plotting it over a basemap, e.g. with the **mapview** package: `mapview::mapview(sf_points)`.
+This projection is clearly inappropriate for the data: the coordinates represent degrees of longitude and latitude, and this can also be seen by plotting it over a basemap, e.g. with the **mapview** package: `mapview::mapview(cycle_hire_projected)`.

 The formula that converts a geographic point into a point on the surface of the Earth is provided by the `proj4string` element of the `crs` (see [proj4.org](http://proj4.org/) for further details):